surister/cratedb-guide/docs/admin/sharding-partitioning.rst

 by ``CLUSTERED INTO x SHARDS`` are created, when a first record with a specific ``partition key`` is inserted.

-In the following example - which represents a very simple time-series use-case
+In the following example - which represents a very simple time series use-case
 - we added another column ``part`` that automatically generates the current month upon insertion from the ``ts`` column.
 The ``part`` column is further used as the ``partition key``.